sfu-fas/coursys/instructions/PRODUCTION_SETUP.md

 DOCKER_COMPOSE_FILE='compose-production.yml'
 ```

-Consider setting `DO_IMPORTING_HERE = False` in `courses/docker-localsettings-production.py`
+Set `DO_IMPORTING_HERE = False` in `courses/docker-localsettings-production.py` temporarily while
-temporarily while setting up: it's intended to ensure there's no split-brain on any critical data
+setting up: it's intended to ensure there's no split-brain on any critical data updates during a
-updates during a transition like this.
+transition like this.
+(See "Switching Critical Celery Tasks" below.)

 Review and run scripts 02-05 in `rhel/`.
 Have a look around and make sure things are as expected.
 You will have to log out and back in after 03 to get the docker group membership active.